Miracles do exist!

-As part of the A1.5’s development, CH Precision has recently compared top of the line electrolytic power capacitors from several of the most renown component manufacturers.
-Voltage rail ripple measurement, amplifier output noise measurement, and most importantly direct listening comparison allowed us to easily rank the tested models in term of micro and macro dynamics, noise floor and low-frequency control.
+As part of the A1.5’s development, CH Precision has recently compared top of the line electrolytic power capacitors from several of the most renowned component manufacturers.
+Voltage rail ripple measurement, amplifier output noise measurement, and most importantly direct listening comparison allowed us to easily rank the tested models in terms of micro and macro dynamics, noise floor and low-frequency control.
 After further refinement and customization with the manufacturer of the best model that we tested, we were able to finalize the A1’s bigger brother, the A1.5.

 Left: A1, Right: A1.5.
 It took me literally no time at all to appreciate the new form factor.
 I think the new amp has even nicer proportions than the A1.

 The new 1700VA toroidal transformer, along with the aforementioned new “Red” capacitors that increase the output rating from 100 to 150 watts into 8 ohms, combined with the new internal layout, makes for a leap in quality.
 According to CH Precision, the A1.5 now comes closer to the performance of their flagship, the M1.1.
 As I know CH Precision to be a company that is not at all in the business of making hollow statements, you better believe it!
 Oh, and the best part?
 Any existing A1 can be upgraded to an A1.5.